jaredescott/AIsenhower/README.md

 ## Usage Notes

 - Before running the Julia script, obtain an API key from https://app.reclaim.ai/settings/developer and copy it into the `API_KEY` variable at the top of the script.
+Alternatively, you can copy the key into the terminal/REPL when prompted upon running the script.

-The `DARK_MODE` variable can also be set to `true` or `false` depending on the user's preference.
+- The `DARK_MODE` variable at the top of the script can be set to `true` or `false` depending on the user's preference.

 - Run `julia <path_to_script_directory>/AIsenhower.jl` in the terminal or `include("<path_to_script_directory>/AIsenhower.jl")` in the Julia REPL to start the app.
 The script will stop running when the GUI window is closed.